 Continue with Telemetry Setup: Connect antennas, set up software, and test out sample transmitters with the help of our Subcutaneous Transmitter (SCT) setup instructions, which you will find here.

-In the Neuroplayer, if you can use the Neurotracker to see which antenna is receiving the most power from each of your transmitters.
+In the Neuroplayer, if you can use the Neurotracker to see which antenna is receiving the most power from each of your transmitters, which is the TCB's measurement of animal location.

-[28-SEP-22] We make the TCB-A16 by taking an Animal Location Tracker (ALT) Base Board (A3038BB-D2), putting it in a box, populating it with ALT Detector Modules (A3038DM-B2), connecting the detector modules to BNC sockets a Sixteen-Way Filtering Feedthrough (A3042FF-A16) on the back wall of the box, connecting a Display Panel (A3042DP-A) to the base board, and fastening the display panel to the front of the box.
+[08-FEB-24] We make the TCB-A16 by taking an Animal Location Tracker (ALT) Base Board (A3038BB-D2), putting it in a box, populating it with ALT Detector Modules (A3038DM-B2), connecting the detector modules to BNC sockets a Sixteen-Way Filtering Feedthrough (A3042FF-A) on the back wall of the box, connecting a Display Panel (A3042DP-A) to the base board, and fastening the display panel to the front of the box.
 We connect the ALT's RJ-45 socket to an RJ-45 feedthrough on the back wall of the box.
-The TCB comes with an Ethernet jumper cable so we can connect it to a PoE switch.
-We order up to sixteen Loop Antennas (A3015C) separately, depending upon how many we need to deploy in our telemetry system.
-The TCB-B16 is identical to the TCB-A16 except its antenna connections pass through a Sixteen-Way Transmitting Feedthrough (A3042TF-A16) on the back wall.
-The TCB now has available sixteen independent command transmitters as well as four independent digital input-outputs accessible on the back wall through BNC connectors.

 The P3042BB firmware is for the logic chip on the base board.
 This firmware is similar to the ALT Base Board firmware except for the addition of communication with the display board and transmitting feedthrough.
 We use C3038BB for the RCM6700 module, same code as for the ALT LWDAQ Relay.
-We use P3038DM on the detector modules, same code as for the ALT Detector Modules.
-We use P3042DP on the display panel and P3042TF on the transmitting feedthrough.
+We use P3042DM on the detector modules.
+The detector modules themselves are the same A3038DM modules we use on the ALT, but they are re-configured for top antenna detection.
+We use P3042DP on the display panel, and P3042TF on the transmitting feedthrough.

 constant cont_id_addr : integer := 0; -- Hardware Identifier (Read) constant cont_sr_addr : integer := 1; -- Status Register (Read) constant cont_djr_addr : integer := 3; -- Device Job Register (Read/Write) constant cont_hv_addr : integer := 18; -- Hardware Version (Read) constant cont_fv_addr : integer := 19; -- Firmware Version (Read) constant cont_crhi_addr : integer := 32; -- Command Register HI (Write) constant cont_crlo_addr : integer := 33; -- Command Register LO (Write) constant cont_cfsw_addr : integer := 40; -- Configuration Switch (Read) constant cont_srst_addr : integer := 41; -- Software Reset (Write) constant cont_fifo_av_addr : integer := 61; -- Fifo Blocks Available (Read) constant cont_fifo_rd_addr : integer := 63; -- Fifo Read Portal (Read)